dvollrath/StudyGuide/solow/oldsolow.md

 Those two curves are shown in the above figure, which is taken from the Jones/Vollrath textbook.
 The only thing to note here is that the $s_I \tilde{k}^{\alpha}$ curve is written as $s \tilde{y}$, which is due to a (1) using $s$ in place of $s_I$, and (2) noting that $\tilde{y} = \tilde{k}^{\alpha}$.
 The $(\delta + g_A + g_L)\tilde{k}$ line has (1) $g$ to measure $g_A$ and (2) $n$n to measure $g_L$.

-Regardless, if actual capital per efficiency unit is to the left of where the two curves cross, it is the case that $s_I \tilde{k}^{\alpha} > (\delta + g_A + g_L \right)\tilde{k}$ and so the capital per efficiency unit must be *rising*.
+Regardless, if actual capital per efficiency unit is to the left of where the two curves cross, it is the case that $s_I \tilde{k}^{\alpha} > (\delta + g_A + g_L)\tilde{k}$ and so the capital per efficiency unit must be *rising*.
 This is shown along the x-axis by the arrows pointing to the right.
 If actual capital per efficiency unit is to the right of where they cross, capital per efficiency unit shrinks, indicating by arrows.

 Everything about this pushes capital per efficiency unit towards the point where the curves cross.
 At that point, capital per efficiency unit is constant, with the addition offsetting the deterioration.
 Because everything pushes capital per efficiency unit towards this point, it is a stable steady state.
 This is just like the steady state discussed in the main study guide.